Author |

 The RFU cannot move from Stage B on the Roadmap without Government agreeing their Return to Play protocol.
 Tha5 was submitted last week and is probably what led to the Sports Minister last Monday talking about community rugby returning without scrums until January.

-The RFU is anything but quiet and inactive.
-Give them a break for a change! | Maybe they aren't quiet and inactive - but they were certainly very slow to get a protocol together and submitted to the government.
+Maybe they aren't quiet and inactive - but they were certainly very slow to get a protocol together and submitted to the government.

 RAID ON